WayScience/cell-health-data/4.classify-single-cell-phenotypes/4a.classify-single-cell-phenotypes/README.md

 # 4a.
 Classify Single Cell Phenotypes

-In this module, we present our pipeline for classifying single cell phenotypes.
+In this module, we present our pipeline for classifying single-cell phenotypes.

 ## Deriving Classifications: